 I am currently writing a series of publications focusing on social-emotional somatic curriculum for working with children under the title — Thinking Bodies, Moving Minds.
 This work is inspired by all the children I have taught over the last twenty years and teach now — who teach me something every class.
-My approach is informed by my years of in-depth studies with Stanley Keleman in Formative Psychology®.
-It is also influenced by my 20 years of experience and continuing education in the Feldenkrais Method, my ten years of training in Aikido, and my background in dance.
+My approach is informed by my years of in-depth studies with Stanley Keleman in Formative Psychology®, my twenty years as a practitioner of the Feldenkrais Method®, my training in Aikido, and my background in dance.
 I have been developing and teaching movement classes and a body-based approach to working with children as part of the curriculum at private elementary schools since 1997.
 I have also taught workshops to teachers, somatic psychology interns, and somatic educators.

 Thus far, I am working on: